The Isle of the Dead holds the stories of many of the people of Port Arthur – in life and death.

 On this tour, you’ll journey to the island aboard the MV Marana, and take a guided walking tour of the island.
 You’ll hear the personal stories of convicts who were transported here from across the world, the soldiers who gave their lives to guard the prison, the officers, and their families who followed them to the ends of the earth.

-This tour is conducted outdoors.
-There are no facilities or shelters on the Isle of the Dead, so come prepared for all weather.
+This tour is conducted outdoors and there are no services or shelters on the island, so we recommend to be prepared for all weather.